tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Let :math:`f_c` denote the  LTE Absolute Radio Frequency Channel Number, which identifies the carrier frequency on a 100 kHz raster; furthermore, let :math:`B` be the Transmission Bandwidth Configuration in number of Resource Blocks.
-For every pair :math:`(f_c,B)` used in the simulation we define a corresponding SpectrumModel using the functionality provided by the :ref:`sec-spetrum-module` . model using the Spectrum framework described in [Baldo2009]_.  :math:`f_c` and :math:`B` can be configured for every eNB instantiated in the simulation; hence, each eNB can use a different spectrum model.
+For every pair :math:`(f_c,B)` used in the simulation we define a corresponding SpectrumModel using the functionality provided by the :ref:`sec-spectrum-module` . model using the Spectrum framework described in [Baldo2009]_.  :math:`f_c` and :math:`B` can be configured for every eNB instantiated in the simulation; hence, each eNB can use a different spectrum model.
 Every UE